FSU-COP4610-F24/project-1-group-33/README.md

 This will run the program

 ## Bugs
+Notifications for ending background processes sometimes come before OR after a main call, depending on runtimes.

 ## Extra Credit
 - **Extra Credit 1**: Support unlimited number of pipes [2]

 ## Considerations
+Ian Spence's Late Work